ycui1984/enhanced-plan9/README.md

 13. cd /sys/src/9k/k10/ && mk install  it makes 9k10cpu and 9k10cpu.elf for use
-9k10cpu is plan9 bootable, while 9k10cpu.elf is used for QEMU This kernel is with MCS and monitor and mwait
+9k10cpu is plan9 bootable, while 9k10cpu.elf is used for QEMU

-There is a bug when running on QEMU, not sure it is caused by QEMU or not.
-When using more than 1 cpu, registers dump

 14. PART4 forces the code return to normal MCS, when runing the kernel, it is OK for up to 4 cpus in QEMU and KVM, but some problems happened when using 8 cores.

+This kernel in step 13 is with MCS and monitor and mwait There is a bug when running on QEMU, not sure it is caused by QEMU or not.
+When using more than 1 cpu, registers dump and kernel crash

-Note, there is a bug for QEMU which prevents the instance takes root from remote file server and auth server, please use the mainstream code,  git clone git://git.qemu-project.org/qemu.git
+Note, there is a bug on Ubuntu 13.04 for QEMU which prevents the instance takes root from remote file server and auth server.
+Using the mainstream code solves this problem, git clone git://git.qemu-project.org/qemu.git

 some useful docs for setting up auth+fs+cpu server, http://wildflower.diablonet.net/~scaron/p9setup.html http://mirror.9grid.fr/mirror.9grid.fr/plan9-cpu-auth-server-howto.html and plan9 wiki, of course!